 Deane's script was significantly revised by John L. Balderston before the play crossed the Atlantic in 1927, and this revised version has been the basis for most subsequent stage productions.
-The 1927 Broadway production starred Bela Lugosi as Dracula and Edward Van Sloan as Professor Van Helsing.
-It was a major influence on the 1931 film version, in which Lugosi and Van Sloan reprised their roles.
-Many Classical Movie Vampire tropes codified by the 1931 film originated in the play (the black cape with the High Collar of Doom, for instance, was designed as part of a disappearing effect).
+The 1927 Broadway production starred Bela Lugosi as Count Dracula and Edward Van Sloan as Professor Van Helsing.
+It was a major influence on the Universal film version made three years later, in which Lugosi and Van Sloan reprised their roles.
+Many of the Classical Movie Vampire tropes codified by the 1931 film had originated in the stage play (Dracula's black cape with its High Collar of Doom, for instance, was designed as part of a disappearing effect).

 This play contains examples of: